Li357/WHS-App/README.md

     - [x] Better approach to showing time tables for mods
   - [ ] Settings
     - [x] Make manual refresh more prominent and user friendly
-    - [ ] [UNDER CONSTRUCTION] Customize information to shown on dashboard via drag and drop lists
+    - [ ] [POSTPONED] Customize information to shown on dashboard via drag and drop lists
   - [x] Drawer
     - [x] Banner to show current date for better look
     - [x] Icons for different screens (and tint colors)
     - [x] Logout span full width with same style as screens

-Server things to fix/add:
-- [ ] Add caching for special date requests to prevent timeouts

 ## To Do List